 History and Culture

-- The island's earliest recorded name was Edwardsville, perhaps for H.H.
+- Prior to the 1880s, Douglas Island was considered a permanent winter site for the Taku Indians (Yanyeidi, Sit?kweidi, L?eeneidi and Gaanax.adi).
+It became a federally recognized Native village in the late 1880s.
+The island's earliest recorded name was Edwardsville, perhaps for H.H.
 Edwards, a miner and resident.
-Douglas originated in 1881 to service mining activities and became an incorporated city in 1902.
+The town of Douglas originated in 1881 to service mining activities and became an incorporated city in 1902.
 Also founded in 1881, nearby Treadwell was established 1.2 miles southeast of Douglas.
 It was a company town and incorporated as a city from 1901 through 1912.
 The Treadwell and Ready Bullion mines on Douglas Island became world-scale mines, operating from 1882 to 1917.
 In 1917 a cave-in and flood closed the Treadwell mine.
 It produced $66 million in gold in its 35 years of operation.
 The City of Douglas was unified with the City of Juneau in 1970.

-- As the state capital, Juneau is supported largely by state and federal employment and by tourists cruising the Inside Passage.
+- Douglas lies within the City & Borough of Juneau, on the northeast coast of Douglas Island.
+As the state capital, Juneau is supported largely by state and federal employment and by tourists cruising the Inside Passage.
 It is the third largest community in Alaska.
 Douglas Indian Association represents the Tlingits that have historically occupied the area.

 - Federally Recognized Tribe

 - Douglas Indian Association